Steeven Joseph-Monrose

-Steeven Joseph-Monrose (born 20 July 1990) is a French professional footballer who plays as a right winger for French Championnat National 3 club Gazélec Ajaccio.
+Steeven Joseph-Monrose (born 20 July 1990) is a French professional footballer who plays as a right winger for French Championnat National 3 club Saint-Pierre Milizac.

-Career

-Club
+Club career

 Joseph-Monrose began his career playing for his local club in Bondy, AS Bondy, before moving to CRAF Liévin.
-He arrived at RC Lens in 2002.
-On 20 July 2008 he signed his first professional contract with the Pas-de-Calais-based side, which would keep him there until 2013.
+He arrived at Lens in 2002.
+On 20 July 2008, he signed his first professional contract with the Pas-de-Calais-based side, which would keep him there until 2013.
 He was given the number 34 kit.
-He made his professional debut on 13 October 2008 in Lens' 1–0 win over En Avant Guingamp coming on as a substitute playing 20 minutes.
-On 11 January 2010, RC Lens loaned him to LB Châteauroux until 30 June 2010.
+He made his professional debut on 13 October 2008 in Lens' 1–0 win over Guingamp coming on as a substitute playing 20 minutes.
+On 11 January 2010, Lens loaned him to Châteauroux until 30 June 2010.

-On 23 June 2017, Gabala FK announced the signing of Joseph-Monrose on a two-year contract, with Gabala confirmed his release at the end of his contract on 4 June 2019.
+On 23 June 2017, Gabala announced the signing of Joseph-Monrose on a two-year contract, with Gabala confirmed his release at the end of his contract on 4 June 2019.

-On 16 June 2019, Neftçi PFK announced the signing of Joseph-Monrose on a two-year contract.
+On 16 June 2019, Neftçi announced the signing of Joseph-Monrose on a two-year contract.
 On 26 June 2021, Neftçi confirmed the departure of Joseph-Monrose after they decided not to renew his contract.

-International
+International career

 Born in France, Joseph-Montose is of Haitian descent.
 Joseph-Monrose played on the France U-19 squad.
 On 25 May 2009, he was selected to the under-20 squad to participate in the 2009 Mediterranean Games.